ironhack-labs/lab-javascript-memory-game/README.md

 When starting our memory game, we have to keep track of 3 different attributes:

 - **Selected Cards**: A user can only select two cards at a time.
 When the user has selected a second card, we need to compare it to the first.
-If the first card and the second card are of the same time, then it's a match.
+If the first card and the second card are of the same kind, then it's a match.
 This array can only have 0, 1, or 2 elements at any given time.
 - **Pairs Clicked** - This is a counter which keeps track of the total number of pairs that a user has guessed.
 - **Correct Pairs** - This is an attribute that holds the total number of pairs the user has guessed correctly.